-Our special Dane County Parks Winter Recreation Activity Guide is a handy one-stop brochure that provides details and a map of winter activities in the park system, including which areas offer groomed cross-country ski trails, designated snowshoe trails, ice fishing and lake access, dog parks, sledding, snowmobiling, winter mountain biking, and winter camping.
+Our special Dane County Parks Winter Recreation Guide is a handy one-stop brochure that provides details and a map of winter activities in the park system, including which areas offer groomed cross-country ski trails, designated snowshoe trails, ice fishing and lake access, dog exercise areas, sledding, snowmobiling, winter mountain biking, and winter camping.

 Note that snowshoeing, winter hiking, and dogs are NOT allowed on designated cross-country ski trails when snow is present even if they have not yet been groomed.
 Skiers can set their own track even if there is minimal snow cover and other activities on the trails will degrade the trail for ski permit holders.

 We offer several winter activities that do not require a permit.
 Some parking areas may have limited to no access during certain snow conditions, view our Plowed Winter Parking webpage for more information.

 Cross-country Skiing on a Groomed Trail

 A daily or annual permit is required for winter activities on this list.